SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Binding Bargains

 Many hobgoblins still hold to the infernal concept of being true to their word when entering into agreements.
-Even spoken contracts are considered unbreakable, and hobgoblin communities scorn any creature-hobgoblin or otherwise-who degrades themself by breaking their word.
+Even spoken contracts are considered unbreakable, and hobgoblin communities scorn any creature—hobgoblin or otherwise—who degrades themself by breaking their word.

 #### Grilp

-The grilp-a green-skinned devil about the size of a housecat-can change the color and texture of their skin to blend in with their surroundings.
+The grilp—a green-skinned devil about the size of a housecat—can change the color and texture of their skin to blend in with their surroundings.
 They often serve as scouts, spies, messengers, and errand-runners for high-ranking hobgoblins.
 Beyond the grilp's covert skills, however, hobgoblins value these creatures most highly for their magic-laced saliva, which weakens the defenses of other creatures.

 #### Slaughter Demon